-As the current king of the indie, alternative club scene in Prague, the Cross Club mixes an industrial-aged funky interior—wires and pipes suspended from its’ ceiling (and much more)—with DJ-driven electronic and trance dance music.
-It attracts a mixture of backpackers, university students and anyone else searching for a night out which feels a bit more authentic than many of the down-town clubs.
-Its’ remote location in Holešovice (Prague Seven) keeps tourists at bay, although it is actually just a few minutes’ stroll from the Line C metro stop at Nádraží Holešovice, meaning you could get there from Wenceslas Square in less than twenty minutes.
+As the current king of the indie, the alternative club scene in Prague, the Cross Club mixes an industrial-aged funky interior—wires and pipes suspended from its’ ceiling (and much more)—with DJ-driven electronic and trance dance music.
+It attracts a mixture of backpackers, university students and anyone else searching for a night out, which feels a bit more authentic than many downtown clubs.
+Its’ remote location in Holešovice (Prague Seven) keeps tourists at bay.
+However, it is actually just a few minutes’ strolls from the Line C metro stop at Nádraží Holešovice, meaning you could get there from Wenceslas Square in less than twenty minutes.

 Address: Plynární 23, Prague Seven.
 Entrance fee: 100 CZK.
 Metro Station: Nádraží Holešovice. www.crossclub.cz

 Terimx is one of Prague’s most popular gay and lesbian dance clubs, with an industrial high-tech vibe (lots of shiny steel and glass and plush sofas) and a young crowd that contains as many tourists as locals.
 The smallish dance floor fills up fast during Thursday’s best of the ‘80s and ‘90s party, when you may have to queue to get in.